menahishayan/HomeAssistant-Cupertino-Icons/README.md

 **Note:** underscores(\_) and dots(.) must be swapped with hipens(-)

+## Legal Disclaimer
+Certain icons are copyrighted by Apple and are not allowed to used with modification.
+These icons have not been exported and are not present in this repo.
+They will not be included.

 <hr/>

 ## To Do
 ☑️ Upgrade to SF Pro Symbols v2.1
 ☑️ Upgrade to SF Pro Symbols v3.0
 ☑️ Multicolor support
 ☑️ Icon Picker